-Accounting standards issued but not yet adopted - Under the Code of Practice on Local Authority
+Accounting standards issued but not yet adopted - Under the Code of Practice on Local Authority a) IFRS 16 Leases (but only for those local authorities that have decided to voluntarily implement IFRS 16 in the 2023/24 year).

 Accounting standards issued but not yet adopted - Under the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, the Fund is required to disclose information setting out the impact of an accounting change required by a new accounting standard that has been issued on or before I January 2020 but not yet adopted by the Code.